Opentrons/protocol_framework/api/docs/v2/modules/absorbance_plate_reader.rst

 Initialization
 ==============

 Initializing the reader prepares it to read a plate later in your protocol.
 The :py:meth:`.AbsorbanceReaderContext.initialize` method accepts parameters for the number of readings you want to take, the wavelengths to read, and whether you want to compare the reading to a reference wavelength.
+In the default hardware configuration, the supported wavelengths are 450 nm (blue), 562 nm (green), 600 nm (orange), and 650 nm (red).

 The module uses these parameters immediately to perform the physical initialization.
 Additionally, the API preserves these values and uses them when you read the plate later in your protocol.